17 October 2023

 Civic idolatry… with another nation as the idol.

-Take the way they treat Palestinians.
-What modern Israel is doing to those people—segregating them, limiting their movements, crippling their economy, rejecting their leaders, limiting their access to government, refusing to seat them in the Knesset—isn’t at all consistent with God’s Law.
-You might consider the Palestinians to be “resident aliens” in the land, even though they were in the land a thousand years longer than the European, American, and African Jews who migrated there in the 20th century.
-You might consider them family, since they are all descendants of Abraham.
+People try to define the Palestinians as “resident aliens” in the land—even though they lived in the land a thousand years longer than the European, American, and African Jews who migrated there in the 20th century.
+Since they are all descendants of Abraham, same as the Jews, it might be best to consider them family.
 At the very least, neighbors.
-But regardless, the Law forbids the Hebrews from mistreating their neighbors, Lv 19.18 or mistreating resident aliens.
+And the Law forbids the Hebrews from mistreating their neighbors, Lv 19.18 or mistreating resident aliens.
 Dt 24.17 Yet that’s what the Israeli government does with Palestinians, and uses anti-Israeli terrorism to justify it.
 The actions of a small percentage of radicals among Palestinians, namely terrorist groups like Hamas and Hezbollah, does not merit oppressive behavior towards the entire group.
-The Hebrews were commanded to love their neighbors, to do right by any strangers in their midst, and apply the very same Law to them.
+The Hebrews were commanded to love their neighbors, to do right by any strangers in their midst, and apply their very same Law to them.
 That’s not at all what Israel does.

-Considering an estimated 47,000 Palestinians are Christian, I find it hugely annoying how American Christians tend to unquestioningly take the Israelis’ side in their every action towards the Palestinians.
+Considering an estimated 47,000 Palestinians are Christian, I find it hugely annoying how American Christians tend to unthinkingly, unquestioningly take the Israelis’ side in their every action towards Palestinians.
 We turn a blind eye to when they stomp on our Christian sisters and brothers.
 True, it’s partly because Americans ignorantly assume all Palestinians are Muslim… and partly because a lot of Evangelicals assume if you’re a Palestinian Christian, you’re Orthodox or Catholic, and those churches “aren’t really Christian.”
-And of course, a lot of it is racism.
+And of course a lot of it is racism.

 When Israel does the right thing, of course we should take their side.
 But whenever they don’t, we Christians are always to take God’s side.
 We don’t make exceptions.
 Not even for allies.
 Nor chosen people.